.50 BMG: United Kingdom

-Within the United Kingdom, it is legal to own a bolt action .50 BMG rifle with a section 1 Firearms Certificate.
-Applications requesting firearms in this caliber are assessed by the same criteria as smaller calibers; with the applicant having to prove they have a valid reason for owning such a weapon.
+Within the United Kingdom, it is legal to own a bolt-action .50 BMG rifle with a section 1 Firearms Certificate.
+Applications requesting firearms in this caliber are assessed by the same criteria as smaller calibers, with the applicant having to prove they have a valid reason for owning such a weapon.

 United States

 The specified maximum diameter of an unfired .50 BMG bullet is 0.510 in; while this appears to be over the .50 inch (12.7 mm) maximum allowed for non-sporting Title I firearms under the U.S. National Firearms Act, the barrel of a .50 BMG rifle is only .50 inch (12.7 mm) across the rifling lands and slightly larger in the grooves.
 The oversized bullet is formed to the bore size upon firing, forming a tight seal and engaging the rifling.
-Subject to political controversy due to the great power of the cartridge (it is the most powerful commonly available cartridge not considered a destructive device under the National Firearms Act), it remains popular among long-range shooters for its accuracy and external ballistics.
-While the .50 BMG round is able to deliver accurate shot placement (if match grade ammunition is used) at ranges over 1000 yd, smaller-caliber rifles produce better scores and tighter groups in 1000 yd competitions.
+Despite political controversy over the cartridge's great power (it is the most powerful commonly available cartridge not considered a destructive device under the National Firearms Act), it remains popular among long-range shooters for its accuracy and external ballistics.
+While the .50 BMG round can deliver accurate shot placement (if match grade ammunition is used) at ranges over 1000 yd, smaller-caliber rifles produce better scores and tighter groups in 1000 yd competitions.

 A 1999 Justice Department Office of Special Investigations briefing on .50 caliber rifle crime identified several instances of the .50 BMG being involved in criminal activities.
 None of the cited cases has confirmed domestic violent criminal use of a .50 BMG firearm, and a majority of the domestic cases were possession charges.